rstacruz/scour/README.md

 > Traverse objects and arrays immutably

-Scour is a general-purpose library for dealing with JSON trees.
+Scour is a general-purpose library for dealing with JSON trees.<br>
 As a simple utility with a broad purpose, it can be used to solve many problems.
-You can use it to:
+Use it to:

 - Manage your [Redux] datastore.
 - Provide a model layer to access data in your single-page app.